 Mrs. Lee informed her husband of the evacuation's progress on May 9, 1861.
 “I suppose ere this, dear Robert, you have heard of the arrival of our valuables in Richmond.
 We have sent many others to Ravensworth & all our wine & stores, pictures, piano etc.”

-Six days later, on May 15, 1861, Mrs. Lee entrusted the keys to the house to Selina Gray, the chief house slave, and the Lees left Arlington.
+Six days later, on May 15, 1861, Mrs. Lee entrusted the keys to the house to Selina Gray, the enslaved housekeeper, and the Lees left Arlington.
 The family headed first to the White House Plantation and eventually on to Richmond.
-Selina and the rest of the Arlingtons slaves were to run the estate as though the Lees were to any day return.
+Selina and the rest of the enlaved people at Arlington were to run the estate as though the Lees were to any day return.

 On May 23, 1861 Virginians voted 96,750 yay, 32,134 nay, in favor of secession.
 The next day, the United States Army crossed the Potomac and occupied the defensible ground around Washington, including the Arlington Estate.
 Arlington House itself was not immediately occupied by Union forces.

 Arlington Then and Now